lixit/lixit.github.io/_posts/2018-9-21-not_stay_C.md

 ### freedom

 Freedom means you can do anything just because you want as long as it doesn't not hurt others.
-I hate someone telling you can't do this and that especially s/he are not so c than m.
-Why I should under someone's control when it is no of s/he's business?
+People hate someone telling them can't do this and that especially s/he are not so c than them.
+Why Y should under someone's control when it is no of s/he's business?

 There are so many people in C. I am pretty know them for I have lived there more than twenty years.
 Most of them are so normal and plane.
 What they do is buy more and more houses making the price higher and make the city more crowd.

-### make life easier
+### products

 In the past two years, I gradually get rid of C products from my life.
 They create a lot of big troubles.
-They are poorly designed, low quality, always broken, stealing personal information, and controlled by the government.
-Since then I told to myself: If you want to make yourself easier, use C products as less as possible no matter hardware or software.
+They are poorly designed, low quality, always broken, stealing personal information, and controlled by the G. Since then I told to myself: If you want to make yourself easier, use C products as less as possible no matter hardware or software.

-It worth to mention many C's instant message software are control by government.
-Government employee doesn't feel nothing to do to check your private message, but they can do it easily if they want.
+It worth to mention many C's instant message software are control by G. G employee doesn't feel nothing to do to check your private message, but they can do it easily if they want.
 Many C's web browsers, anti-malware software and some garbage are uploading your information to their hosts.
 Don't use any of C's software because you don't want bother yourself to dig out which stupid sending your information.